DCAN-Labs/cdni-brain/docs/slurm-params.md

 ## Continuous Job Submission

-1. If a submission is above 2000 jobs (slurm’s max in-queue number of jobs), or you would like to space out job submission, use the continuous submitter.
+If a submission is above 2000 jobs (slurm’s max in-queue number of jobs), or you would like to space out job submission, use the continuous submitter.

 * Path to continuous submitter: `/home/faird/shared/code/internal/utilities/SLURM_wrappers/continuous_submitter`

-    * The code can be found on GitHub [here.](https://github.com/DCAN-Labs/SLURM_wrappers/tree/main/continuous_submitter)
+* The code can be found [on GitHub.](https://github.com/DCAN-Labs/SLURM_wrappers/tree/main/continuous_submitter)

 * This command needs to be run on a persistent desktop, or at least a desktop with as many hours as it will take to submit all the jobs based on how far apart the submission interval is.

 * Below is an example of what the submitter command will look like:

 ```
 python continuous_slurm_submitter.py --partition small,amdsmall --job-name abcd-hcp-pipeline_full
---log-dir /path/to/cont_slurm_submitter_logs --run_folder /path/to/project/folder/run_files.abcd-hcp-pipeline_full/ --n_cpus 8 --time_limit 48:00:00 --total_memory 20 --tmp_storage 100 --array-size 1000 --submission-interval 300 --account-name feczk001 --mail_user x500@umn.edu
+--log-dir /path/to/cont_slurm_submitter_logs --run_folder /path/to/project/folder/run_files.abcd-hcp-pipeline_full/
+--n_cpus 8 --time_limit 48:00:00 --total_memory 20 --tmp_storage 100 --array-size 1000
+--submission-interval 300 --account-name feczk001 --mail_user x500@umn.edu
 ```

 The `array-size` is how many jobs you are submitting at once.
 The `submission-interval` is the amount of time in minutes to wait until submitting another array of jobs.